-Urban photography is often referred to in the same context as street photography but it is perhaps a broader genre that can include anything within a built-up area.
+Urban photography is often referred to in the same context as street photography but it’s a broader genre that can include anything within a built-up, urban environment.

 Great urban photographs don’t need to be black and white.

-There are countless details to be found out in cities.
+Countless details can be found in cities.
 Always be on the lookout for interesting shapes, backgrounds and foregrounds.
 And don’t forget the detail in crafting your framing.

 This is a really interesting composition from Gareth John Stark.
 The use of the fencing as the foreground in this shot shows great technique.
 Capturing a straight horizon would help to give this image even more strength.

-Panning is often overlooked as a photography technique but following your subject with your camera, so that they stay in focus but the background is blurry, is a great way to capture motion.
+Cities are busy places, so try to capture the movement of people and vehicles.
+Panning is often overlooked as a photography technique but following your subject with your camera, so that they stay in focus but the background is blurred with movement, is a great way to capture motion.

 This really interesting action shot from Ian Horne just shows what can be achieved when being in the right place, at the right time.
 This image has perfect panning technique, creating a real sense of movement.